aarontburn/nexus-core/docs/getting_started/tutorial/ProcessOverview.md

     public async handleEvent(eventType: string, data: any[]): Promise<any> {
         switch (eventType) {
-            // This is called when the renderer is ready to receive events. case "init": {
+            // Called when renderer has finished initializing case "init": {
                 this.initialize();
                 break;